schenx/murders/readme.txt

 wrangle-data.R - creates a derived data set and saves data as R object in data directory

-analysis.R - generates a plot and saves it in the figs directorypwd
+analysis.R - generates a plot and saves it in the figs directorypwdaddline